 Richard Thompson Born 19th July 1960 in Woolwich, London, he broadcast on hospital radio and various London land-based pirates before joining Radio Caroline in August 1978 where, on his first day, he was given the nickname ‘Buzby’ by Dutch DJ Marc Jacobs.
 Richard stayed until the mv Mi Amigo sank in March 1980 and was then involved with a few ex-Caroline colleagues in an unsuccessful attempt to launch a new offshore station, Radio Phoenix.
 He set up a local cable station, Greenwich Sound, where he presented the mid-morning show, was Head of Music and made the commercials.
 In 1981 he joined BRMB Radio in Birmingham where he took a new name, Bob Lawrence, the name he still uses.
 In 1984 he moved on from BRMB to become a freelance voice-over but returned to run the station's commercial production department, while still presenting shows when required.
 In 1987 he transferred to Beacon Radio in Wolverhampton, managing the company's production department and presenting weekend programmes.
 When independent local radio separated their AM and FM output, Bob became Programme Manager of Beacon's newly launched AM easy listening station, W.A.B.C Radio.
 In 1991 he moved back to Birmingham and Buzz-FM, also picking up his career as a voice-over artist.
 In 1992 he was tempted back to BRMB to present the stations newly created album shows on Friday and Saturday and the Sunday Rock Show.
 Following BRMB's takeover by Capital Radio he moved to Signal Radio in Stoke on Trent but, between 1994 and 1997, it was back to BRMB - to their oldies service, XTRA AM.
 In 1998 he accepted a 12 month contract to help launch Fosseway Radio in Leicester while continuing with his voice-over work.
 In 1999 he was invited back to Radio Caroline, now operating from studios on land and broadcasting via satellite.
 Since then he has also worked on Millennium Radio, a station based a quarter of a mile from the estate in south-east London where he grew up and KM-FM in Canterbury.
-He can still be heard on Radio Caroline, runs his own production company and is a busy voice-over artist but still regards his offshore days as the best of his life.
+He now runs his own production company and is a busy voice-over artist but still regards his offshore days as the best of his life.
 “It taught me so much ... about life and people as well as broadcasting.
 Still I meet people who tell me that they wish they had done it.
 I'm very proud of the fact that I belong to a very small group of people who have broadcast on Caroline over five consecutive decades.
-Nigel Harris, Johnnie Lewis, Martin Fisher and I all started in the '70s and we are still on the station today.
+Nigel Harris, Johnnie Lewis, Martin Fisher and I all started in the '70s.
 I doubt there are many stations worldwide who can claim that.”
 Richard/Bob has written a novel which revolves round offshore radio.
 The Last Great Adventure for Boys is out now and available here.
-For more details, see thelastgreatadventureforboys.co.uk.
-His radio show, Bob Lawrence's Album Collection, can be heard on the internet incarnation of Radio Caroline, Fantasy Radio in Wiltshire, Zenith Classic Rock in Ireland and Quasar Radio.
+A syndicated programme, Bob Lawrence's Album Collection, was heard on a number of stations including the internet incarnation of Radio Caroline for many years but ended its run in February 2020.
+It can now be heard again on Saturday nights on Fantasy Radio, the local radio station for Devizes in Wiltshire.
+Between April 2018 and May 2021 Bob was on United DJs Radio, an internet station set up by Tony Prince.
+We have more recent photos of him, taken at a 2018 DJs' reunion and the Spirit of the Seventies reunion broadcast of July 2022.
 (Our thanks to Richard/Bob for his help.
 He also kindly supplied the photo, taken on board the mv Mi Amigo in 1979 by Jeremy Chartham.
 Bob's website is www.boblawrence.co.uk.)

 Richard Thompson on the early morning Madrigada programme on Radio Caroline, 14th August 1978 - his very first show on the station.
 Recording kindly provided by Hans Knot (duration 4 minutes 8 seconds)